Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Monster from Green Hell was one of the first science fiction films Savant saw, as it was demoted into television syndication immediately after its release and played constantly for years thereafter.
 Viewing this DVD was the first time I got all the way through it ... and I thought I had repeatedly fallen asleep because it showed late at night!

 Jim Davis, then a character actor in mostly Westerns (The Big Sky) who later made his name on TV's Dallas, has an Oklahoma drawl that undercuts all credibility as a scientist.
 2 Eduardo Ciannelli, the original Kali cultist from Gunga Din, meanders through his jungle guide role, mostly staring at his shoes.
-Joel Fluellen, familiar from Friendly Persuasion and The Chase, is good as the safari master (carrying the gun, a progressive touch), but the other 'native porters' are strictly from the unga-bunga school of stereotyping.
-Female lead Barbara Turner is the antithesis of what is expected in these kinds of films, neither an obvous looker nor a strong personality.
-She also has a strong accent, and distractingly imperfect teeth, an unusual thing for a leading lady.
+Joel Fluellen, familiar from Friendly Persuasion and The Chase, is good as the safari master (carrying the gun, a progressive touch), but the other 'native porters' are strictly from the unga bunga school of stereotyping.
+Female lead Barbara Turner is the antithesis of what is expected in these kinds of films, neither an obvious looker nor a strong personality.
+She also has a strong accent and distractingly imperfect teeth, an unusual thing for a leading lady.
 If the Internet Movie Database hasn't confused two Barbara Turners, she soon hereafter gave up acting for a successful writing career, as she's credited with the adaptation of Petulia, many TV movies, and finally the screenplay for last year's Pollock!

-Final note ... the name of a native village is given as Mogwai, or Mogway ... which leads Savant to suspect that Joe Dante lifted it for use in his Gremlins movie!
+Final note ... the name of a native village is given as Mogwai, or Mogway ... which leads Savant to suspect that Joe Dante lifted it for use in his Gremlins movie.

 She Demons